ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

   cd Customer
   ```

-### Create a Datasource Connector to Cloudant
+### Create a Data source Connector to Cloudant

-The datasource is what allows the API to communicate with the backend data repository.
+The data source is what allows the API to communicate with the backend data repository.
 In this case we will be using Cloudant to store the data item information.

 There are two parts to this.
 First is the definition of how to connect to the backend system.
 The second is downloading the actual loopback connector for Cloudant.